 Every day a different artist performs, the performances are announced on the website of the Teatro dell'Opera di Roma.
 Ticket prices start at 25 € and some exceed 135 €.

-9. Combat the heat with a good ice cream
+9. Combat the heat with a good ice cream and learn how to make it

-10. Cultural events all over the city
+10. Don't miss the cultural events all over the city

 Estate Romana includes a wide variety of activities, from theater to readings and museum visits.
 All the events that take place are free and the programming is extensive, so there are options for children, young people and adults.